maslindc2/JavaSwingToDo/README.md

 ### Dependencies
 - JDK 20 we recommend using Amazon Corretto 20, other JDKs may or may not work.
 Amazon Corretto 20 is the only JDK we've tested.
 - Intellij Community or Ultimate.
 While other IDE's may work you might have problems with the folder structure.
-- Testing requires Maven, JUnit and Mockito, Intellij should fetch these packages automatically using the pom.xml file.
+- Testing requires Maven, JUnit, and Mockito.
+Intellij should fetch these packages automatically using the pom.xml file.

 ### Opening/Running the Project
 1. Open the project folder with Intellij.